 What are my responsibilities as a participant?

 Seminar participants are required to attend the full schedule of events and to engage fully in projects.
-Participants are also required to complete readings sent to them prior to the seminar.
+Participants are provided with a list of readings and are required to complete them prior to the seminar.
 Participants who do not complete the seminar will not receive the travel reimbursement or, for those traveling internationally or from Alaska or Hawaii, the travel stipend.
-At the seminar’s end, participants are required to submit evaluations reviewing their seminar work and assessing the seminar’s value to their personal and professional development.
+At the seminar's end, participants are required to submit evaluations reviewing their seminar work and assessing the seminar's value to their personal and professional development.

 Participants usually live in campus dormitories.
 Participants will usually have their own bedroom but may share common living spaces and/or bathrooms.
 Please read about individual seminars for additional information on housing.

 Housing is provided only for the duration of the seminar.
 We realize some participants will have to arrive a day early or stay a day late; participants are responsible for arranging and paying for housing on those days.